Pengin-Open-Source/pengin-pi/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: A request for your project idea, a nice to have, that you wish to present to management.
-title: "[REQUEST]"
+title: "[FEATURE REQUEST]"
 labels: enhancement
 assignees: ''

 ---

-**A clear and concise description of what the feature you are proposing is.**
+**Expanation**
 This is a request form for proposing features that are a "nice to have".
 The more details you submit, the easier it is to process the request.
 Management will take a look at your request and determine if it is feasible to build out.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Remove this section before you create the ticket.

+**Brief**
+Give a brief summary of what your request is and who creates it

+**Outline**
+A clear outline detailing your solution

 **Assign Issue**
 Assign this issue to the appropriate team lead or project lead